Home > Footwear

 How We Tested Water Shoes for Women

-For this review, she tested 11 different water shoes.
-Some were better for rafting, others for hiking through canyons, and one for lounging.
+For this review, we tested 15 different water shoes.
+Some were better for rafting, others for hiking through canyons, and some for lounging.
 Despite this, there were two common denominators found in every pair:

 1. Each claimed to have quick-drying material, regardless of the brand.